ccoreilly/clapack-wasm/README.md

 ## Linking CBLAS

-To use the CBLAS lib, use the follwing flags
+To use the CBLAS lib, use the following flags

 ```
 <path>/<to>/<this>/<dir>/lib/cblas_LINUX.a \